testdouble/test_data/README.md

 ### test_data:create_database

 This task will create the `test_data` environment's database if it does not already exist.
-This task also enhances Rails' `db:create` task so that `test_data` is created along with `development` and `test`.
+It also enhances Rails' `db:create` task so that `test_data` is created along with `development` and `test`.

 ### test_data:drop_database

 This task will drop the `test_data` environment's database if it exists.
-This task also enhances Rails' `db:drop` task so that `test_data` is dropped along with `development` and `test`.
+It also enhances Rails' `db:drop` task so that `test_data` is dropped along with `development` and `test`.

 ## API Reference

 ### TestData.config

-The [generated `config/initializers/test_data.rb`
-initializer](/lib/generators/test_data/initializer_generator.rb) will include a call to `TestData.config`, which takes a block that yields the mutable configuration object (similar to Rails' application config):
+The generated `config/initializers/test_data.rb` initializer will include a call to `TestData.config`, which takes a block that yields a mutable configuration object (similar to `Rails.application.config`):

 ```ruby
 TestData.config do |config|